 As with many legal matters there is no right or wrong answer but depending on the priorities of the investor, a Colombian SAS (similar to an American LLC) can provide you with some benefits that Juan Jose discusses further in this article titled " To SAS or not to SAS".

-Please don't hesitate to contact firstname.lastname@example.org or email@example.com for a personalized phone or in-person consultation for any of your legal matters and requirements while living or doing business in Medellin.
+Please don't hesitate to contact firstname.lastname@example.org , email@example.com or firstname.lastname@example.org for a personalized phone or in-person consultation for any of your legal matters and requirements while living or doing business in Medellin.